ankush91/Creation-of-Cloud-Based-SQL-Injection-Assignment/README.md

 	* src: Contains entire code to with seperate a readme.txt file for set-up & instructions.

 * Grading Scale:
 	* hw1Deeadlines.xlxs: The assignment was a timed assignment.
-Deadlines were used for the gradual reduction of points with different submission/completion time intervals.
+This spreadsheet contains deadlines which were used for the gradual reduction of points at different submission intervals.

 * Student Instructions:
-	* HW-v1.docx & HW-v1.pdf: These documents were used for student instructions.
+	* HW-v1.docx & HW-v1.pdf: These documents contain instructions for a student solving the assignment.

 * Course Instructor Manual:
-	* workFlow.docx & workFlow.pdf: These documents contain	the expected work flow for every conceivable action while doing the assignment.
-It also contains the sample solutions.
+	* workFlow.docx & workFlow.pdf: These documents contain	an expected work-flow for every action allowed during the assignment.
+It also contains an instance of the assignment solution.

 	* assignmentDesign.txt: This document outlines the expectations from the point of view of the instructor(s) setting up this     assignment.

-	* dependencies.txt: This file outlines the system configurations as well all relevant cloud & server set-up details.
+	* dependencies.txt: This file outlines system configurations as well all relevant cloud & server set-up details.

-	* projectReport.docx & projectReport.pdf: This file explains the entire code-base along with explanation of critical choices made during development for usability/solvability from the student's perspective.
+	* projectReport.docx & projectReport.pdf: This file explains the code-base along with explanation of critical decisions taken by the student during development from a usability/solvability perspective.

 	* pictures: Contains all .png files used in workFlow.docx & workFlow.pdf.

 ## Reference Contacts

+* Reach out to us if you have any questions -
 Ankush Israney - ankushisraney@gmail.com </br>
 Dr. Marcello Balduccini - marcello.balduccini@gmail.com